csev/cc4e/book/chap01.md

     c — '0'

-This works only if '0', '1', etc., are positive and in increasing order, and iF there is nothing but digits between 0 and 9'.
+This works only if '0', '1', etc., are positive and in increasing order, and If there is nothing but digits between 0 and 9'.
 Fortunately, this is true for all conventional character sets.

 By definition, arithmetic involving char's and it's converts every-